 Department of Motor Vehicle Records in Each State

-A thorough DOT search into someone’s background checks driving records in each state that the candidate has driven in.
+A thorough DOT search into someone’s background checks and driving records in each state that the candidate has driven in.
 Learning about any tickets or driving infractions will provide an overview of what the person is like behind the wheel.
 All DOT employers are required to check a candidate’s record using information from 3 years ago.

 DOT Physical and Medical Requirements